DynaPlex/DynaPlex/readme.md

+# DynaPlex

+DynaPlex is a software library for solving Markov Decision Problems and similar models (POMDP, HMM) written primarily in c++.
+It supports deep reinforcement learning, classical parameterized policies, and exact methods based on policy and value iteration.

+Focus is on solving problems arising in Operations Management: Supply Chain, Transportation and Logistics, Manufacturing, etc.

 # Building Instructions for Windows and Linux

 ## Prerequisites

 - **CMake**: Building is supported with a modern CMake version (>= 3.21).
 - **PyTorch**: Tests were conducted with a recent version.
-- **Python Bindings**: Code uses pybind11 - currently we provide a anaconda environment.yml that can be used to create appropriate environment.
+- **Python Bindings**: With pybind11 - we provide an anaconda python/environment.yml that can be used to create appropriate environment.

 ## Configuration

 For the easiest setup, provide a `CMakeUserPresets.txt` in the root directory.
 Note: `CMakeUserPresets.txt` in the root directory is ignored by Git.
 This allows for specific configurations tailored to your local setup.
 An example file can be found at `cmake/resources/`.
 Be sure to adapt this to your specific needs.

+The CMakeUserPresets.txt should provide variables, including DYNAPLEX_IO_ROOT_DIR where input and output for dynaplex will be stored and retrieved from.

 ## Windows

-With the setup in place, compiling the library should be straightforward in most IDEs that support CMake.
+With the setup in place, compiling the library should be straightforward in most IDEs that support CMake (possibly via a proper extension).

 For using the python bindings, we recommend setting up a specific conda environment using python/environment.yml.